pawel-up/tabs-split-layout/docs/Initialization.md

 # Initialization

 The library consists of two primary objects: the state and the layout.
 Use the state object to manipulate the number of rendered panels, the direction of each panel, and the rendered tabs in each panel.
-The layout manager renders the view and some user interactions.
+The layout manager generates the view and some user interactions.

 ## State Initialization